-This is often easier said than done, though, as creating an all-encompassing content strategy can seem like a cost and labour-intensive project.
+This is often easier said than done, though, as creating an all-encompassing content strategy can seem like a cost and labor-intensive project.
 While it might look like that at first glance, it’s important to remember that you too can create some amazing, high-converting content if you choose the right tactics and invest in the right approach.
-Here’s what you need to do.

 Every strategy, every process, every thought at a brainstorming session – everything should have a goal.
 Without a goal in mind, you can hope to build a foundation for your strategy, nor can you hope to create a viable way to measure your content’s performance and make changes in a timely manner.
 What’s more, defining your goals will help you settle on the content types that you’re going to create primarily, and it will help you choose the best dissemination channels for your brand and the industry you occupy.
 But we’re getting ahead of ourselves.

 You have a number of goals you can choose from, and the best part is that it doesn’t have to be a single goal.
 The more goals you have, though, the more time you’ll have to spend adjusting parameters and monitoring performance, so keep that in mind before proceeding.

 Whether your goal is to build brand awareness, authority, rank high in the SERPs, or others, it’s important that all of your goals are SMART.
 Making your goals specific, measurable, attainable, relevant, and time-bound will drive accountability and productivity, and help you stay on course in the months to come.

 Search engine optimization is one of the primary reasons why you’re making digital content in the first place, so SEO should be your top priority.
 With proper implementation, SEO will allow you to rank higher in organic searches and build your brand’s visibility and authority on the global as well as the local scene.
 This is especially important if you’re operating in highly competitive markets, like Hong Kong.